Introduction

 Python 3.11.2

-If Python3 is not installed, download and install it from python.org .
+If Python3 is not installed, you can download and install it from python.org .

 Alternatively, you can also install Python3 using package managers such as Homebrew or APT.

-If you are using Windows on Arm you can refer to the Python install guide .
+If you are using Windows on Arm, see the Python install guide .

-Next, download and install Visual Studio Code .
+Next, if you do not already have it, download and install Visual Studio Code .

-To prepare a virtual Python environment, install PyTorch, and the additional tools you will need for this Learning Path:
+To prepare a virtual Python environment, first you need to install PyTorch, and then move on to installing the additional tools that you will need for this Learning Path.

 Create a virtual environment by running: